Latamila/desafio-dio-dp100/README.md

   ![image](https://github.com/user-attachments/assets/6a15fc41-1b0b-468b-a19a-90481f5ca465)

 sample.csv

   ![image](https://github.com/user-attachments/assets/7a22e0eb-2e9d-4eb7-85d8-64afcdc38428)

-Retrieve experiment details using the SDK
+### Retrieve experiment details using the SDK

 The run variable in the code you ran previously is an instance of a Run object, which is a reference to an individual run of an experiment in Azure Machine Learning.
 You can use this reference to get information about the run and its outputs:

   ![image](https://github.com/user-attachments/assets/1d142d55-2014-47d0-80e8-5e1559f23576)

+Aqui mostra as métricas observadas do experimento.
+Nota-se que o experimento detectou que há 50 amostras.

 You can download the files produced by the experiment, either individually by using the download_file method, or by using the download_files method to retrieve multiple files.
 The following code downloads all of the files in the run's output folder: